musflood/data-structures/README.md

 ## Graph_1

-Structure for values in a graph.
+Structure for values in a graph, which is directed and unweighted.
 Nodes added to graph have a value.
 Nodes connected to each other by a pointer are edges.
 Graph contains edges and nodes.
 Nodes are unique.

 ### Constructor:
 ```python